Objectives

-By bringing together policymakers, funding agencies, research institutions, and entrepreneurs, the conference will work toward coordinated, actionable strategies to strengthen spin-out pipelines and enhance Europe’s deep tech competitiveness.
+By bringing together policymakers, funding agencies, research institutions, and entrepreneurs, the conference will work toward coordinated, actionable strategies to strengthen industry-academia co-creation.

 One of the main objectives is also promoting the entrepreneurship possibilities and good practices in the public research organizations.